 When Julia was diagnosed with primary peritoneal cancer in early 2013, she couldn’t help feeling like it was some kind of surreal joke.
-She's sharing her story for Ovarian Cancer Awareness Month, as she reflects on the last few years, she talks about living with cancer and why everybody deserves a third chance.
+In her story, she reflects on the last few years, talks about living with cancer and why everybody deserves a third chance.

 There’s something about being told you have cancer that’s just a little bit surreal.